cryptomator/ios/README.md

 Cryptomator offers multi-platform transparent client-side encryption of your files in the cloud.

-Pre-order on the App Store: https://apps.apple.com/app/cryptomator-2/id1560822163
+Download on the App Store: https://apps.apple.com/app/cryptomator-2/id1560822163

 ## Building